schrockwell/bodyguard/README.md

 See the docs for more information about configuring application-wide defaults for the plug.

+## LiveViews

+Authorization checks can be performed in the `mount/3` and `handle_event/3` callbacks of a LiveView.
+See [the LiveView documentation](https://hexdocs.pm/phoenix_live_view/security-model.html) for hints and examples.

 ## Schema Scopes

 Bodyguard also provides the `Bodyguard.Schema` behaviour to query which items a user can access.
 Implement it directly on schema modules.